ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

   - ESM ready
   - modern styling and also include Dark Mode theme
   - date range becomes a lot more easy by displaying a picker with 2 months
-- Vanilla-Calendar cons:
+- Vanilla-Calendar (VC) cons:
   - build size is slightly larger but its UI/UX is awesome
-  - settings are named differently and are not using flat config (complex object settings)
+  - settings are named differently and are not using flat config (complex object settings) and requires code change
-    - for example Flatpickr `minDate: 'today'` is instead `range: { min: 'today' }`
+    - for example Flatpickr `minDate: 'today'` is instead `range: { min: 'today' }` in VC
-  - some settings were missing, like the `'today'` shortcut which is why I forked the project
+  - some settings were missing, like the `'today'` shortcut which is why I forked the VC project
     - I did open a few PRs on the main project, so the hope is to drop the fork in the future while being a totally transparent change to you when it happens.

 With this release, I believe that I have achieved all goals and even more than I originally expected to accomplish (I'm not expecting to roll new major releases as often anymore).
-The recent goals was to improve UI/UX but also make it full ESM ready and this release is improving on that goal.
-Also, at this point, the project has a smaller size in comparison to what it was in v2.x (that is when the user had to install jQuery/jQueryUI separately).
-So, considering that we're no longer using jQuery/jQueryUI in the project, and also considering that these 2 dependencies were well over a total of 200Kb, then our project build size is in fact a lot smaller than it was 2 years ago in v2.x.
-This is really nice to see especially since we keep adding features (like Dark Mode and others) while still maintainging or slightly decreasing its size :)
+This release goal was to improve UI/UX but also to make it fully ESM ready and we improved towards that goal.
+Also, at this point, the project has a similar or smaller size in comparison to what it was in v2.x (that was when the user had to install jQuery/jQueryUI separately).
+So, considering that we're no longer using jQuery/jQueryUI in the project, and also considering that these 2 dependencies combined were well over a total of 200Kb, then our project build size is in fact a lot smaller than it was 2 years ago.
+This is really nice to see especially since we keep adding features (like Dark Mode and others) while still maintainging, or slightly decreasing, its size :)

 #### Major Changes - Quick Summary
 - minimum requirements bump